aktau/gomig/README.md

 Postgres to MySQL, MySQL to Mysql, Oracle to Postgres et cetera.
 Pull requests welcome.

-At the moment this small commandline app is not very friendly yet.
-The config file is always called "config.yml", format is YAML, and the parameters are a strict superset of [py-mysql2pgsql](https://github.com/philipsoutham/py-mysql2pgsql/)'s configuration format.
+The default config file is called "config.yml", format is YAML, and the parameters are a strict superset of [py-mysql2pgsql](https://github.com/philipsoutham/py-mysql2pgsql/)'s configuration format.
+If no config file is present on the first run, the sample config file will be installed in its place.

 Features
 ========